-- physical (not providing the necessities of life, like adequate shelter food and clothing) - emotional (not providing comfort, attention and love) - neglectful supervision (leaving children without someone safe looking after them) - medical neglect (not taking care of health needs) - educational neglect (allowing truancy, failure to enrol in education or inattention to education needs).
+- Neglectful supervision (leaving children without someone safe looking after them) medical neglect (not taking care of health needs) - Educational neglect (allowing truancy, failure to enrol in education or inattention to education needs).

 Neglect is the most common form of abuse, and although the effects may not be as obvious as physical abuse, the impact on the child is often just as serious.